Dry eye assessments

 Diagnosis and Assessments

-Dry Eye Assessments are performed by Mike Broadhurst and Marie-Laure Orr.
+Dry Eye Assessments are performed by Mike Broadhurst and Jennifer Smith.

-Mike has over 30 years experience in dry eye treatment, whilst Marie-Laure has 15 years exposure and a special interest in this area of eye complaints.
+Mike has over 30 years of experience in dry eye treatment, whilst Jennifer Smith has more than 10 years of exposure and a special interest in this area of eye complaints.

 The Tear Film